CHAIRMAN, REPUBLICAN PARTY OF POLK COUNTY

-She currently serves as Vice-Chair on the Park and Recreation Board for the City of Clive. where she resides with her husband Tom and their German Shephard Lexi Lou.
+She currently serves as Vice-Chair on the Park and Recreation Board for the City of Clive where she resides with her husband Tom and their German Shepherd Lexi Lou.
 She has one daughter and two grandchildren.

 CO-CHAIR, REPUBLICAN PARTY OF POLK COUNTY

 Co-Chair Bonnie Hall has an extensive background in Iowa county parties since 1990 when she served on the Monroe County Republicans Central Committee before moving to Boone County where she held the position of treasurer and then as the Chair from 2002-2007.
 Following a move to Polk County, she joined their Central Committee in 2016.

 She also served on the State Central Committee with the Republican Party of Iowa representing the 4th District from 2006-2008.
 For 26 years she was a delegate to the County, District and State Conventions in addition to being elected to the 4th District Rules Committee, Permanent Organization Committee; 3rd District Rules Committee and State Rules Committee.

 She staffed many campaigns including Mary Mosiman for State Auditor, Tom Latham for U.S. Congress and Branstad for Governor.
 No matter the Republican candidate Bonnie can be found in many campaign offices as a volunteer for federal state and local candidates.

 Bonnie now resides in Ankeny with husband Ed.
 They have seven children and 10 grandkids.

 Secretary Joe Heuertz started in politics in 2009 when he served as President of the Drake University College Republicans.
 During this time he as involved with Republican Party of Polk County as Assistant Executive Director.